 The Fee Agency adopts an annual Strategic Expenditure Plan to account for project delivery and updated revenue projections.
-The 2016/17 Strategic Expenditure Plan set forth spending priorities for funding project development activities on Highways 68 and 156.
-Continued activities occurred on these projects during the 2016/17 period and the 2017/18 Strategic Expenditure Plan is expected to continue to reflect these priorities, with a minor projected increase in revenue.
-Additionally, in 2017/18, the Fee Agency will be conducting and completing the five-year update to the Regional Development Impact Fee Nexus Study.
+The 2018/19 Strategic Expenditure Plan continued funding project development activities for improvements to Highways 68 and 156, with a minor projected increase in revenue.

+Additionally, as required by state law, in 2017/18 the Fee Agency initiated the five-year update to the Regional Development Impact Fee Nexus Study, which was adopted in September 26, 2018.